dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 Remember that `_` is the wildcard matcher that matches anything.
-With this, if `GetDomainOwner("google.com")` is called, it will do what the second `EXPECT_CALL` says; if it is called with a different argument, it will do what the first `EXPECT_CALL` says.
+With this, if `GetDomainOwner("google.com")` is called, it will do what the second `EXPECT_CALL` says; if it is called with m_a different argument, it will do what the first `EXPECT_CALL` says.

-Note that the order of the two `EXPECT_CALL`s is important, as a newer `EXPECT_CALL` takes precedence over an older one.
+Note that the order of the two `EXPECT_CALL`s is important, as m_a newer `EXPECT_CALL` takes precedence over an older one.

 For more on uninteresting calls, nice mocks, and strict mocks, read